jakubrohleder/angular-jsonapi/README.md

 # Configuration

 Although `$jsonapiProvider` is injected during app configuration phase currently it does not have any confiuration options.
 All the configuration shoud be made in the `run` phase using `$jsonapi`.
+The only option as the moment is `$jsonapi.addModel`, it takes two arguments: [schema](#schema) and [synchronizer](#synchronizers).

 ## Schema

-The only complex step of using this module, is to provide data schema, that is used later on to create objects, validate forms etc. Each data type should have it's own schema.
+First step is to provide data schema, that is used later on to create objects, validate forms etc. Each data type should have it's own schema.
 The schema is an object containing following properties:

 | field | description |
 |---|---|